arnavpatil7/my-ai-/README.md

-# Welcome to your my-ai- project
+# Welcome to my-ai- project

 ## Project info
 This project is built with: